 Rob has designed and developed a training program where the scent cue is a unique step forward in the training of the Assistance Dog for Anxiety attacks, and in providing comfort and support when the handler is suffering nightmare or night terrors.
-Using his experience as a police search dog handler and instructor, Rob has devised a training methodology that is unique, and is used with the training and course plans of ServiceDogs UK.

-Rob is also the education consultant with the International Working Dog Association, a board member of Southern Diabetic Retrievers Louisiana USA, where his training programs and course design are being used in diabetic alert.
+Rob is the education consultant with the International Working Dog Association, a board member of Southern Diabetic Retrievers Louisiana USA, where his training programs and course design are being used in diabetic alert.
 He is currently engaged in the design, development and instruction of an epileptic seizure alert training program working in partnership with a local authority.
 The methodology for this canine training is based upon his knowledge and experience within search and assistance dog training.